Qeedji/gekkota-os/SDK-G4/bootstrap App/example/social_distancing-pushbutton/README.md

 PLEASE WAIT,
 Please respect social distancing measures
 ```
-An .mp3 sound is played at each state transitions.
+An short alarm (.mp3) can be played for a short duration during the transitions.

 &sup1; *this message can be also displayed, only for a couple of time, by pressing on the `+` key of the push-button*.